artcuddy/project2-blackjack/README.md

   + Clicking on the card value button shows information on the value of the cards in the game

+  + Sounds are played when pressing the hit, stay & reset game buttons

+  + When you win or lose an ovelay screen will be shown indicating that the game is over and sound is played.

 ![alt text](docs/screenshots/game-area.png "Screenshot game buttons")

 ![alt text](docs/screenshots/game-buttons.png "Screenshot game buttons")